EDUCATION PROVISION/SCHOOL IMPROVEMENT

 1. Can you explain the curriculum that you are employing?

-Aurora Academies Trust (AAT) recognises that the curriculum needs improving and further developing, through partnership with teachers and school leadership teams at each school.
+Aurora Academies Trust (AAT) recognises that the curriculum needs constant developing, through partnership with teachers and school leadership teams at each school.
 AAT provides a curriculum that is data driven and which incorporates a child-centred approach.
-This will be supported by a Continued Professional Development programme that is tailored to meet the needs of all the staff so that they may teach to optimum effect.
+This is supported by a Continued Professional Development programme that is tailored to meet the needs of all the staff so that they may teach to optimum effect.

-Yes, the School is still fully accountable to Ofsted.
+Yes, the School is fully accountable to Ofsted.

-4. What will be done differently to ensure continued and rapid improvement at the schools?
+3. What is done to ensure continued and rapid improvement at the schools?

 5. In Pansophic Learning and Aurora Academies Trust’s materials there is a lot of talk about preparing children for university and the world of work.
-Will this be the focus of teaching and learning to the detriment of other, more creative endeavours?
+Is this the focus of teaching and learning to the detriment of other, more creative endeavours?

 Absolutely not.
 AAT focuses on providing a child-focused environment which will both ensure that key skills – such as mathematics and literacy skills – are accessed by all pupils, but also that the creative side of children is nurtured and supported.
 The curriculum and learning experience is global, rich and varied with breadth and balance across subjects.

-6. Will the Academy cause any further cost to parents?
+6. Does the Academy cause any further cost to parents?

-There will no financial cost to parents.
-Provision will be free of charge.
+There are no financial cost to parents.
+Provision is free of charge.

-SEN funding is provided on the same level and in the same way as it has been in the past.
+SEN funding is provided on the same level and in the same way as it is for Local Authority schools.

 8. Is Aurora Academies Trust a profit making company?